Wire Transfer Fraud: how can you prevent it?

 Non-compliance with these regulations can result in financial penalties, legal exposure, and reputational damage.
 Beyond that, regulators expect businesses to proactively assess fraud risks, especially in the face of rising cyber threats and sophisticated scams.

-What are the steps to recover funds from wire transfer scams?
+What are the 3 steps of fraud recovery for wire transfer scams?

 When you discover the fraud, it’s a race against time to start the fraud recovery process.
 You need to act fast before: